Basic Plugin Generation and Publishing Process

 Note

-, for example, all commands of thefoo/admin
+.
+For example, all commands for thefoo/admin

-plugin should have thefoo-admin:
+plugin should have the prefixfoo-admin:

 .